ErpNetDocs/winclient/introduction/workspace/file-page.md

 # File page

-In the File page, you have quick access to: recently opened documents, opening documents by URL, centralized document creation, and user interface settings.
+In the **File page**, you have quick access to: recently opened documents, opening documents by URL, centralized document creation, and user interface settings.

 You can access the File page from any location in the program.